yazeedaswad/Free_Dev/README.md

 # FreeDev

 # Short Description:
-    FreeDev is a web application designed, for freelance developers who want to showcase their portfolio and add to it by taking offers, and Entrepreneurs who want to make their ideas come to life by looking for the proper developers qualified for their specific needs.
+    FreeDev is a web application designed, for freelance developers who want to showcase their portfolio and add to it by taking offers,and Entrepreneurs who want to make their ideas come to life by looking for the proper developers qualified for their specific needs.

 # Type of the Project:
     Web Application